KarchinLab/OC-cloudform/README.md

 - Within that bucket should be an input file and a YAML file for OpenCravat configuration parameters
 - Important note : this pipeline will incur cost on your amazon account and you are responsible for ensuring all components are deleted

-To get started, click this link: https://amzn.to/2n4Z8zr
+To get started, click this link: [https://amzn.to/2lzASou](https://amzn.to/2lzASou){:target="_blank"}

+At this first screen, you'll only need to confirm with the "Nex" button.
+The template selection and file locations have been processed with the link.

 ![First Screen](https://github.com/hynesgra/OC-cloudform/blob/master/images/First-Screen.png)

+The second screen is where you will provide all necessary values for the pipeline run.

 ![Second Screen](https://github.com/hynesgra/OC-cloudform/blob/master/images/SecondScreen.png)